 Research suggests a link between hair loss and iron deficiency.
 It may be beneficial for those with hair loss to be screened for iron deficiency.
 If a deficiency exists, correcting the problem may increase hair growth.

-The daily dosage of iron, according to the National Institutes of Health, is:
+The daily dosage of iron, according to the

 |Group||Daily amount of iron|